sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 #### `resource_defaults` (optional)

-`resource_defaults` contains the default values to [configure the dlt resources](#resource-configuration).
+`resource_defaults` contains the default values to [configure the data_load_tool resources](#resource-configuration).
 This configuration is applied to all resources unless overridden by the resource-specific configuration.

 For example, you can set the primary key, write disposition, and other default settings here: